ayeoper8/linux-security-baseline/README.md

 > **Sanitised reference implementation.** This is a public, generalised version
 > of a baseline I run in production.
 Internal IPs, Azure identifiers, hostnames,
 > and SSH keys are placeholders (`<SCANNER_IP>`, `<APP_ID>`, `kv-example-*`).
-> Replace the values in the script's CONFIGURATION block before use.

 ## What the script does